Skip to main content Skip to navigation

 Explore our Electrical Power Engineering taught Master's degree.

-On our Electrical Power Engineering MSc you will gain the knowledge and skills for a career in electrical power engineering.
-At Warwick's Engineering Department you will be taught by a team of world-class research academics, with industrial experience.
+On our Electrical Power Engineering MSc you will gain the knowledge and skills for a career in power engineering.

 This course is accredited by the IET and InstMC.
 More information is available on the School of Engineering website.